-We sincerely hope that you are pleased with your new Winchester Model 9422 or Model 9417 rifle.
+We sincerely hope that you are pleased with your new Winchester Model 9422 rifle.
 We at U.S. Repeating Arms Company thank you for the privilege of crafting this rifle for you.
 We are especially proud of the many years of enjoyment it is certain to provide for you and your family.
-The Model 9422 and Model 9417 are rifles in an over 130 year old tradition of producing quality firearms for the World's sportsmen.
+The Model 9422 is another rifle in an over 130 year-old tradition of producing quality firearms for the World's sportsmen.
 Quality of manufacture, design, craftsmanship and function are of utmost concern to us.
-We believe you'll find that your new Model 9422 or Model 9417 meets the Winchester tradition of quality in every way.
+We believe you'll find that your new 9422 meets the Winchester tradition of quality in every way.
 If you have any questions or comments regarding your new firearm, please feel free to write us at our administrative offices:

 Customer Service Department

-U.S. Repeating Arms Company, Inc.
+U. S. Repeating Arms Company, Inc.

 275 Winchester Avenue

 Morgan, Utah 84050-9333

 Phone: 1-800-945-5237

+Print Code: 9803/94539

 Contents Page

-Gun safety warnings 4
+Gun safety warnings 2

-Features 6
+Features 4

-General description 8
+General description 6

-Terminology and descriptions 8
+Terminology and descriptions 6

-Serial number 9
+Serial number 7

-Ammunition 10
+Ammunition 8

-Full disassembly/takedown 11
+Full disassembly/takedown 8

-Operating instructions 13
+Operating instructions 11

-How to load 15
+How to load 12

-How to operate 16
+How to operate 13

-To unload the magazine and chamber 17
+To unload the magazine and chamber 14

-Sight adjustments 17
+Sight adjustments 14

-Mounting a scope 20
+Mounting a scope 17

-Using the hammer extension 20
+Using the hammer extension 17

-Cleaning and maintenance suggestions 22
+Cleaning and maintenance suggestions 19

-Ordering parts 24
+Ordering parts 22

-Service or repair 25
+Service or repair 22

+Questions & www.Winchester-guns.com 23

-MODEL 9422 AND 9417
+MODEL 9422

 Over 25 years ago Winchester set out to create a new 22 caliber rifle.
 They wanted it to be a quick handling, easy-to-use design with traditional craftsmanship and a large dose of 19th century nostalgia.
-The rest is history with the Model 9422 being acclaimed as the premier lever action rimfire rifle.
-History has also been revised with the introduction of the Model 9417 - chambered in 17 HMR.
+The rest is history.

-Importantly, your new Model 9422 or Model 9417 was made by U.S. Repeating Arms Company in New Haven, Connecticut in one of the world's most modern firearms factories.
+Importantly, your new Model 9422 is made by U.S. Repeating Arms Company in New Haven, Connecticut in one of the world's most modern firearms factories.
 The most current computer design and machining equipment was used.
 It is the the product of the world's most highly trained, highly skilled firearms craftsmen and women.
-Today's Model 9422 and Model 9417 have a level of quality and precision that was not possible just a few years ago.
+Today's Model 9422 has a level of quality and precision that was not possible just a few years ago.

-This manual covers all current (2003) versions of the Model 9422 and Model 9417 rifle.
-Likely, you have one of two basic versions of the Model 9422: the version that handles Long and Long Rifle cartridges interchangeably, or the special 22 WMR (Magnum) version that handles the 22 WMR cartridge only.
-The Model 9417 is chambered for the 17 HMR cartridge only.
-Study these entire instructions carefully to be sure you have covered all information about your Model 9422 or your specific Model 9417.
+This manual covers all current versions of the Model 9422 rifle.
+Likely, you have one of two basic versions: the version that handles Long and Long Rifle cartridges interchangeably, or the special 22WMR (Magnum) version that handles the 22 WMR cartridge only.
+Study these entire instructions carefully to be sure you have covered all information about your specific Model 9422.